Country Guides

 Requirements at Immigration

-- Passport validity — At least 6 months remaining
+- Passport validity, At least 6 months remaining

-- Sufficient funds — THB 20,000 (~₹49,000) per person or THB 40,000 (~₹98,000) per family.
-Cash, bank cards, or bank statements are accepted.
-This is rarely checked but technically required.
+- Sufficient funds, THB 20,000 (~₹49,000) per person or THB 40,000 (~₹98,000) per family.
+Rarely checked but technically required.

-- Accommodation proof — Hotel booking or address of where you are staying (not always asked)
+- Accommodation proof, Hotel booking or address where you are staying (not always asked)

-| Detail | Visa-on-Arrival |
+| Detail | Visa on Arrival |

 |---|---|